danieloverbeck/danieloverbeck.github.io/README.md

 ### Welcome!

-I am a PhD student in Economics at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>. \
+I am a PhD candidate in Economics at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">University of Mannheim</a>. \
 My main research interests are in Public Economics and Development Economics.

+### I am looking forward to joining the National University of Singapore (Lee Kean Yew School of Public Policy) as Assistant Professor in Economics in August 2025.

 ### <a href="https://danieloverbeck.github.io/OverbeckCVJan.pdf" target="_blank">Curriculum Vitae</a>